zdzielinski/ssm-provisioner/README.md

 This module comes into play as a simple, configurable option for SSM provisioning of AWS instances.

-Instead of opening your instance up and provisioning over SSH, why not give this a try?
+Instead of opening your instance up and provisioning over SSH, why not give SSM a try?

 ## Requirements